Skip to content

 Around the age of 6 months, breast milk is no longer sufficient to cover all your baby's nutritional needs (particularly iron and zinc).
 This is the time to introduce a complementary diet, known as diversification.

-🍼 This doesn't mean stopping breastfeeding, just supplementing it.
-Breast milk remains an essential source of nutrients and antibodies for up to 1 year, and even beyond.
+This does not mean stopping breastfeeding, just supplementing it, as in the case ofmixed feeding.
+Breast milk remains an essential source of nutrients and antibodies until the age of 1, and even beyond.

 Can you breastfeed longer?